camild/article-llvm-osr/README.md

-Working draft on a platform-independent library for writing OSR applications in LLVM
+Paper on a library for implementing OSR in LLVM